ncase/nutshell/words/words.md

 <iframe src='indexpage/include_nutshell.html?url=full' width='750' height='22' data-include='yes'></iframe>

-Then, to write a Nutshell snippet, just use headers & paragraphs.
+Then, to write a Nutshell snippet, just use headings & paragraphs.
 And to embed a snippet, just make a link, but with a <span data-fake-link>:colon</span> in the link text, so that Nutshell knows to convert it. *Click to play the below video:*

 <video width="615" controls>
     <source src="indexpage/screenies/instructions.mp4" type="video/mp4">